Current Park Projects

 *GESA Stadium Batting Cages

 Over the last couple of years GESA Stadium has received some upgrades to help improve both the fan and player experience.
 Changes completed in 2019 included the replacement of all the existing stadium seats as well as replacing some of the 1st base side bleacher benches with additional stadium seats.
 The 2019 updates also included the replacement of the field lights with new LED lights.
-The update taking place this summer is the replacement and upgrading of the batting cages.
-The new batting cages will be a lattice roofed structure that will include two full batting lanes to meet current MLB specifications.
-The project will also create new access paths including an ADA access path from the bleachers down to the batting cages and field level, setting the stage for future planned improvements.
+In 2020-2021 the batting cages are being replaced and upgraded.
+The new batting cages will are nearing completion with only the netting left to be installed.
+The new cages are a lattice roofed structure that includes two full batting lanes to meet current MLB specifications.
+The project also created new access paths including an ADA access path from the bleachers down to the batting cages and field level, setting the stage for future planned improvements.

 *Park at Chapel Hill